JOYSTON-LEWIS/Assignment_06_DevOps/README.md

 4) Environment Secrets:
 - Use GitHub Secrets to store sensitive information required for deployments (e.g., deployment keys, API tokens).

-deployment.yml has been Configured in this repository in the following manner to achieve these use cases:
+deployment.yml and deployment_prod.yml has been Configured in this repository in the following manner to achieve these use cases:

 FileName:
 ```